essdot/iexpect/README.md

     sh ./install.sh

-(Installs grunt-cli, browserify, and mocha for the test runner)
+(Installs browserify, and mocha for the test runner)

 ## Running tests

 Unit tests can be run on the command line, or in a browser.
-To run tests on the command line, run `npm test` or `grunt test`.
+To run tests on the command line, run `mocha` or `npm test`.

-To run the tests in a browser, run `node bin/serve` or `grunt server` and browse to [http://localhost:4444](http://localhost:4444).
+To run the tests in a browser, run `node bin/serve` and browse to [http://localhost:4444](http://localhost:4444).

 ## Maintainer